omarchoa/dec23_mlops_accidents/README.md

 #### 4. Add the Docker Hub repository's name to your execution environment

-Create an environmental variable named `DOCKER_REGISTRY` and assign to it the name of the Docker Hub repository that you created in [Step 3](#3-create-a-docker-hub-repository-to-host-your-version-of-the-app).
+In a terminal window, create an environmental variable named `DOCKER_REGISTRY` and assign to it the name of the Docker Hub repository that you created in [Step 3](#3-create-a-docker-hub-repository-to-host-your-version-of-the-app).

 _Example:_